ray-sjsu/geograde/README.md

 5. Run command `npm install`.
 This will install all necessary npm packages.
 6. Run command `npm run dev`.
 This will run a dev version of the app.
+7. Go to localhost:3000 on your browser to see the website.